jitender-insights/DataSciLearn-Generative-AI-Master-Course/README.md

 - ### How to Access the Course

-All course content is available for free on the [DataSciLearn YouTube channel](https://www.youtube.com/DataSciLearn).
+All course content is available for free on the [DataSciLearn YouTube channel] (https://www.youtube.com/datascilearn).
 Make sure to subscribe and turn on notifications to stay updated on new content.

 ### Contributing